Surasia/surasia.github.io/_posts/2024-06-13-Reverse-Engineering-The-G7-Format.md

     // tableCount = rsp+78h (read 8 bytes in buffer)
     v72 = sub_4291B0(96 * tableCount); // allocate memory for 96 bytes in buffer

-    _R12 = v72; // set R12 registry to memory adress
+    _R12 = v72; // set R12 register to memory adress
-    // we can now offset the registry for the table
+    // we can now offset the register for the table

     if ( !v72 ) // if memory doesn't exist
       return -1;